Vitamin B12 deficiency is a common health problem that can have serious consequences – but doctors often overlook it

 Another potential contributor to B12 deficiency is low levels of stomach acid.
 Hundreds of millions of Americans take anti-ulcer medications that reduce ulcer-causing stomach acids.
 Researchers have firmly linked the use of these drugs to B12 deficiency – although that possibility may not outweigh the need for the medication.

-Production of gastric acid and intrinsic factor by the specialized parietal cells in the stomach is critical for B12 absorption to occur.
-But damage to the stomach lining can prevent production of both.
+Production of gastric acid and intrinsic factors by the specialized parietal cells in the stomach is critical for B12 absorption to occur.
+But the damage to the stomach lining can prevent the production of both.

 Another common culprit of B12 deficiency is inadequate pancreas function.
 About one-third of patients with poor pancreas function develop a B12 deficiency.